sqids/sqids-python/README.md

 ## 🚀 Getting started

-Install the module from PyPI, e. g. with pip:
+Install the package from PyPI, e. g. with pip:

 ```bash
 pip install sqids
 ```

-Import the constructor from the `sqids` module:
+Import the `Sqids` class from the `sqids` package:

 ```python
 from sqids import Sqids